Araucaria hunsteinii

-Araucaria hunsteinii (Klinki, Klinkii or "Klinky", native names Rassu and Pai) is a species of Araucaria native to the mountains of Papua New Guinea.
+Araucaria hunsteinii (Klinki, Klinki Pine) is a species of conifer in the family Araucariaceae, native to the mountains of Papua New Guinea.
 It is threatened by habitat loss.

 Description

 It is a very large evergreen tree (the tallest in New Guinea, and the tallest species in its family), growing to 50–80 m tall, exceptionally to 90 m, with a trunk up to 3 m diameter.
 The branches are horizontal, produced in whorls of five or six.
 The leaves are spirally arranged, scale-like or awl-like, 6–12 cm long and 1.5–2 cm broad at the base, with a sharp tip; leaves on young trees are shorter (under 9 cm) and narrower (under 1.5 cm).
 It is usually monoecious with male and female cones on the same tree; the pollen cones are long and slender, up to 20 cm long and 1 cm broad; the seed cones are oval, up to 25 cm long and 14–16 cm broad.
 The seed cones disintegrate at maturity to release the numerous 3–4 cm long nut-like seeds.